Co-Founder Taliferro

 For some teams, yes.
 If you do not run heavy inbound campaigns and you mainly need a system to manage outreach, follow-ups, and relationships, TODD can stand on its own.
 For other teams, TODD works beside HubSpot as the system that keeps motion going after people raise their hand.

 Yes.
 Many organizations use HubSpot to capture and nurture leads at scale, then use TODD to work specific people and organizations that matter most.
+For example, you can use an AI form builder for HubSpot to capture leads automatically, ensuring those records are ready for TODD to analyze.
 HubSpot runs the campaigns.
 TODD helps you move the mission with focused action.

 TODD is built to surface a small set of important moves every day and keep you focused on them.
 It turns notes and survey responses into tasks, highlights relationships that are getting cold, and keeps your outreach and follow-ups organized in one place.
 HubSpot can store the same information but usually needs more manual setup and maintenance to behave that way.